uwdb/PSLAQueries/README.txt

 run ./start.sh with the first argument as your starcluster cluster name (i.e. ./start.sh mycluster).
-This script moves data to the master, installs raco, aws and ingests TPC-H data for 12 workers.
+This script moves data to the master, installs raco, aws, gnu parallel, myria-python

 If you need to delete generated queries, run ./queries/remove_queries.sh